 The 2020 census counts everybody who lives in the U.S. That includes foreign citizens (including unauthorized immigrants), with the exception of tourists and business travelers.
 The goal is to count everyone once, only once and in the right place.
 The Census Bureau’s own research finds that although the national count has been accurate for the country as a whole, some groups, such as renters and black and Hispanic U.S. residents, have been undercounted.
 As a result, the government gives extra attention to counting these hard-to-count populations.
 Census participation is required by law, though the government rarely takes punitive action against those who do not respond.

 Most households will receive mailings from March 12-20, inviting them to respond by internet, mail or phone.
 In about 5% of households – mainly those in areas that have been damaged by natural disasters or where people don’t receive mail at their home address – census workers either collect information in personal interviews or drop off a census form that can be mailed back.
 From May to July, census workers will knock on the doors of households that haven’t responded.
 The first results – the state population counts used to apportion seats in Congress – are due by Dec.
 31, 2020.
+(Update: As a result of the coronavirus outbreak, the Census Bureau has delayed fieldwork, so some of these dates have changed.
+The agency also asked Congress to extend the legal deadline to publish data.)

 The census counts people at their address on Census Day, which is April 1 (even though many people fill out their forms earlier than that).
 Most people are counted at their home addresses, but census workers also conduct special counts at institutions ranging from prisons to college dormitories; at unusual locations where people live, such as marinas, campgrounds and hotels; at soup kitchens and other places that serve people without homes; and on the street where people spend the night.
 People are counted where they live and sleep most of the time, under a complicated set of rules.
 For example, college students who live in college or university housing are counted there, even if they might be staying at their parents’ or guardians’ home while on break or vacation on the day itself.